Ha1fDead/InteractionPrototype/readme.md

 Code\Valhalla\Prototypes\Clipboard> openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem -config .\openssl.conf
 ```

+## Deploying

+I use Github Pages to demonstrate this code (because its really simple).
+I host it out of the branch `gh-pages`.
+Simply cd into the branch, and run:

+1. `git pull origin master`
+2. `tsc`
+3. `git push`

+In my experience it takes a few moments for Github to stop caching the old pages.
+To get this working, I simply included the compiled source code into the deployment; so this branch is significantly larger than the master branch.

 ## Draggable Prototypes

 Should I consider using Shopify's [Draggable](https://github.com/Shopify/draggable#documentation)?